Science with the Einstein Telescope: a comparison of different designs: Coalescence of compact binaries

 From Fig.~\ref{fig:AllGeoms_CumulBBH_NdetScale} and Tables~\ref{tab:BBHAllConfDeldLDelOm}, \ref{tab:BBHAllConfDelMcDelchi} we also see that the 15~km triangle has performances very similar to the 15~km 2L at $45^{\circ}$, except for the accuracy on the luminosity distance, where the 15~km 2L at $45^{\circ}$ is clearly superior; for instance, the 15~km 2L at $45^{\circ}$ would detect 202 BBH/yr with error on the luminosity distance better than $1\%$, to be compared with 77 for the 15~km triangle.
-It is interesting to understand the reason for this.
-We discuss the issue in App.~\ref{app:corrBBHs} where, examining the correlations between the various parameters for typical well-measured events, we find that, for the triangle, the error on $d_L$ is more sensitive to the error on the localization, polarization angle and orbit inclination, so that errors on these parameters have a larger effect on the marginalized error on $d_L$, compared to the 2L configuration.
+In App.~\ref{app:corrBBHs} we examine the correlations between the various parameters for typical well-measured events and we find that, for the triangle, the error on $d_L$ is more sensitive to the error on the localization, polarization angle and orbit inclination, so that errors on these parameters have a larger effect on the marginalized error on $d_L$, compared to the 2L configuration. \rosso{We also note that this large improvement is specific to the 2L configurations with arms at $45^{\circ}$.
+For instance, we see from Table~\ref{tab:BBHAllConfDeldLDelOm} that the number of events/yr with $d_L$ measured to better than $1\%$ is 28 for the 10-km triangle, raising to 77 for the 15~km triangle; for the 15~km 2L with arms at $0^{\circ}$ this number is 79, and jumps to 202 for the 15~km 2L at $45^{\circ}$.
+Therefore, the raise from 28 to 77 (or 79) events/yr can be traced to the increase in arm length, from 10~km to 15~km; the fact that the 15~km triangle and the 15~km 2L with parallel arms have a very similar performance (on this metric) means that, for a given arm length, the three nested detectors of the triangle configuration approximately compensate the large baseline of the 2L configuration with parallel arms; the further increase to order 200 events/yr is due to the better capability of the 2L configuration at $45^{\circ}$ to measure the source location, polarization and inclination angles, and therefore disentangle them from the luminosity distance.}

+\rosso{We can also appreciate the overall similar performance of the different geometries in the reconstruction of the intrinsic parameters (masses and spins).
+This is due to the fact that their reconstruction is mostly influenced by the loudness of the signal in the detector, rather than by the localization capability, and is therefore largely determined by the SNR.
+As we see from the SNR panel in Fig.~\ref{fig:AllGeoms_CumulBBH_NdetScale}, all configurations have similar distributions of the SNR, except for the 10~km triangle, which is disfavored, and this is reflected in the estimation of masses and spins.}

 Finally, it is interesting to show the joint distribution of the events with respect to $\Delta d_L/d_L$ and $\Delta\Omega_{90\%}$, since this determines the overall localization volume.
 To avoid a proliferation of plots, here we limit ourselves to a comparison between the 10~km triangle and 15~km 2L at $45^{\circ}$, which is shown in the left panel of Fig.~\ref{fig:scatter_dLOm_2L4515kmvsT10and15km_BBH}, and between the 15~km triangle and 15~km 2L at $45^{\circ}$, shown in the right panel.
 We see that the 15~km 2L at $45^{\circ}$ has many more events than the triangle in the region of the $(\Delta d_L/d_L,\Delta\Omega_{90\%})$ plane corresponding to an interesting three-dimensional localization, e.g., $\Delta d_L/d_L \leq 1\%$ and